vassilevsky/abstract-code-coverage/README.md

 # Abstract Code Coverage Format

-An open, extensive, JSON Schema-specified format of software source code test coverage information.
+An open, extensive, JSON Schema-specified format of software source code coverage information.

 ## Features

 * JSON as the underlying format
 * JSON Schema that fully specifies and describes the format
-* Programming language-agnostic format
+* Programming language and tool-agnostic format
 * Support for branch coverage information
 * No need of access to source code to render a nice-looking coverage report